 The School seeks to provide a safe environment for all its students.
-The School understands that food allergies present serious dangers to students and have become increasingly common.
+The School understands that peanuts and other food allergies present serious dangers to students and have become increasingly common.
 This policy seeks to reduce the likelihood of accidental exposure allergic reactions and to create a clear action plan should an allergic reaction occur.